Juliana Joel Made History Playing the First Trans Character on Disney Channel & She's Just Getting Started

 Case in point: Joel has always wanted to act in films and TV, but even after attending performing arts schools her whole life, she didn’t believe that what she saw on the screen was attainable for her.

-“Coming from this small Puerto Rican family, I didn’t know anyone in the entertainment industry,” Joel tells Refinery29 Somos.
+“Coming from this small Puerto Rican family, I didn’t know anyone in the entertainment industry,” Joel tells Refinery29.
 “I honestly thought you had to be born into that world to have a chance to be in it.”

 But when her character Nikki first appeared on “Raven’s Home” — a spinoff of Raven-Symoné's beloved "That's So Raven" — on July 8 in an episode aptly titled “The Fierce Awakens,” it is immediately clear that Joel is right where she belongs.
 In fact, while Nikki was originally only supposed to appear on “Raven’s Home” for two episodes, Joel’s performance and commitment to claim space for herself has led to the role being expanded.
 On the show, Nikki is an aloof yet charming assistant to Raven Baxter.
 While she may not be the best at her job, Nikki often manages to save the day for the whole crew, and she makes everyone laugh while doing it.